devashree-shukla/SwiftMacro/README.md

 # Roles of a Macro

+- These roles dictate where the code will be generated and how the compiler will treat the generated code
-Currently there are 7 roles available - [More Info](https://swiftylion.com/articles/swift-macros#Macro%20roles)
+- Currently there are 7 roles available - [More Info](https://swiftylion.com/articles/swift-macros#Macro%20roles), grouped into two categories

 1. Creates a piece of code that returns a value `@freestanding(expression)